mohamedtaha77/Question-Answering-with-Transformers-App/README.md

-# ❓ Question Answering Web App - Elevvo NLP Internship
+# ❓ Question Answering Web App

 This is a clean and interactive **Question Answering (QA) App** built with **Streamlit**.
 It extracts answers from a given paragraph using **Transformer-based models**.